jkirsch/senser/README.md

 To start the flink streaming, the following is used `StreamExample.startFlinkStream();`

-## To just start the Face detection rnu
+## To just start the Face detection run

 * edu.tuberlin.senser.images.facedetection.video.WatchTV

-This runs face retection on live video feed.
+This runs face detection on the live video feed.

+### If you just want to see live update of the graph

+There is also a testmode, which just reads of text from twitter and does a wordcount on the hashtags.
+This dioes not use any video.

 For twitter, set `twitter.enabled=true`